-Investment Review Division at 343 291-1887.
-Complete information can be found on the website concerning the Investment Canada Act at www.ic.gc.ca.
+5 Investment Review Division at 343 291-1887.
+Complete information can be found on the website concerning the Investment Canada Act at ised-isde.canada.ca.

 A corporation that carries on business in Québec is subject to a combined general tax rate of 26.5%: 11.5% provincial and 15% federal.
 However, many corporations are entitled to various tax incentives, such as tax credits and tax holidays, which are described in Section 3.